 While you may hear the words used interchangeably, incentive and recognition have very different meanings.
 Both reward and motivate performance.
 However, they do so quite differently.
 An incentive drives performance like a contract.
 An if/then clause establishes expected performance for a promised reward: "Do this, get that."
 Personal recognition fuels the inner drive, igniting the spark of self-motivation into a fully-energized flame of continuing accomplishment.

-Today, we’ll cover the topic of incentives, and next week we’ll give some details and ideas for personal recognition.
+In this post, we’ll cover the topic of incentives, and in a different post we’ll give some details and ideas for personal recognition.
 Let’s dive in…

 Definition: Something that motivates or encourages one to act or produce greater effort.

 An incentive rewards results with external benefits such as pay, promotions, benefits, work perks, or office space.
 For example, you offer people a percentage of the money saved by a suggestion they’ve made.
 Or, when your salespeople reach a certain dollar goal, you reward them with a fun getaway.
 These “extrinsic” incentives stimulate outward performance and motivate people to work a little harder than usual.

 And, the best part is that because incentives reward performance or results, they are usually self-funding.
 No results = no rewards.
 So, incentives are often the most cost-effective, results-effective, and risk-free form of compensation.

 Objective: To create motivating incentives, you need to first have a goal in mind.

 Do you want to increase sales?
 Do you want to create some buzz around your company values?
 Where do you see your employees disengaged?
 Target those areas with incentives!